akarve/bip-keychain/pre-bips/steganographic-seeds.md

 # Abstract

-Bitcoin wallets face scrutiny from attackers ranging from casual thieves to state actors.
-With little to no implementation changes, we unlock greater mnemonic possibilities from PBKDF2(), widely used by all BIP-39-compatible wallets.
+Bitcoin seed mnemonics face attackers ranging from casual thieves to state actors.
-Users of this BIP can generate and store seeds with easy-to-repudiate physical objects including playing cards, chess boards, and paper napkins.
+We propose strictly soft changes over BIP-39 to unlock broader mnemonic options from PBKDF2().
-As a result seed mnemonics enjoy greater portability, entropy, and steganography.
+Users of this BIP can generate and store seeds with common physical objects that are plausibly deniable: playing cards, chess boards, and paper napkins to name a few.
+As a result seed mnemonics gain greater portability, memorability, entropy, and steganography over BIP-39 mnemonics.

 # Motivation